 State Program Name: National Housing Trust Fund Funding Sources: Housing Trust Fund Describe the state program addressed by the Method of Distribution.
 The NHTF Program awards loans to for-profit and nonprofit multifamily developers to construct/rehabilitate multifamily affordable housing.
 Because the NHTF is required to benefit ELI households at or below the greater of 30% of AMI or the poverty rate, the units will likely not be able to service a debt payment.
 The constraints on NHTF dictate that the funds typically be available as construction only loans, 2% interest rate permanent loans with fixed monthly payments, deferred payment, deferred forgivable permanent loans, partially amortizing loans (with the amount not in a fixed payment due at sale, refinance, or at the end of the loan term), or 75% cash flow loans (FHA only) if required, to leverage with tax credits or other financing mechanisms.
 Loan types and Development financial structures may be further limited or incentivized by NOFA.
-Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-TDHCA's Texas Administrative Code Chapters 11 and 13 set forth a minimum set of requirements that document a project owner's readiness to proceed with the development.
-The Development must also meet financial feasibility requirements.
-After applied period of regional distribution, the funds are awarded on a first-come, first-served basis, as long as the criteria above are met, although the NOFA may specify other priorities used to rank applications, such as giving priority to requests for larger amounts of funding.
-In the event that multiple qualifying applications are submitted on the same date and insufficient funding exists to award all of them, applications will be prioritized according to the scoring and tie-breaking criteria specified in 10 TAC §13.6.
-10 TAC §13.6 establishes criteria that may be used for scoring and prioritizing; however, staff might identify within a given NOFA that additional scoring criteria is necessary to meet current needs.
-Remaining NHTF may then be made available statewide in the annual NOFA in other set-asides, or transferred to a special purpose NOFA.
-Describe how resources will be allocated among funding categories.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria. ,, Describe how resources will be allocated among funding categories.
 NHTF will not be allocated among funding categories.
 The NHTF funds are provided for multiple uses, to meet the requirement to serve ELI households.